visheshraghuvanshi/hashnode/clwthcnys000n09mkgpjkdg1e.md

     * **Action Plans**: Develop detailed plans for executing the chosen strategy, including timelines, milestones, and responsibilities.

     * **Performance Metrics**: Establish metrics to monitor progress and measure the success of the innovation strategy.

+## Questions

+1. **What are innovations aimed at humans, and what role does co-creation play in the innovation process?
+Provide examples to support your answer.**

+2. **Discuss the different strategies of the innovation process.
+How do businesses select appropriate strategies for innovation?**

+3. **Compare and contrast at least three different types of innovation strategies.
+Discuss their applicability in different business scenarios.**